paddy74/textalyzer/README.md

 # Textalyzer

+This is a C++ library to conduct multiple text analysis and preprocessing techniques.

 ## Getting started

+Please read (FEATURES.md)[FEATURES.md] for details on how to utilize this library.

 ### Adding to your project

-The recommended way to add this library to you project is by including the following to your CMakeLists.txt:
+The recommended/intended way to add this library to you project is by including the following to your CMakeLists.txt:

 ```cmake
 cmake_minimum_required(VERSION 3.13)